agrawalpiyush-srm/Covid19_Project/README.md

 It's recommended that user should provide the gene values in the quantile normalize form.

 Next, run code "Activated_node_weight.r" to compute node weight for the Activated Network and "Repressed_node_weight.r" to compute node weight for the Repressed Network.
-The codes are provided in the folder named "node_weights"
+The codes are provided in the "code" folder

 The provided code compute value for one sample.
 User can run the code in loop for multiple samples.